maryammsd/AcademicWriting/README.md

 In this repository, I will provide the materials and my notes on how to write a research paper or essay.

+## Introduction: Introduce your work to readers!

+## Related Work:

+## Motivating Example:

+## Overview:
+If your work has several components, it is better to give an overview of them before going into details in this section.
+It is advised to use a figure to depict the components to give a big picture of your solution.
+This section represents a mind map for the reader before getting involved with details.
+There are some points that must be considered in writing this section:
+- try to define the terminology used later in the manuscript
+- add the assumptions about the work and conditions required
+- explain the standards and the realisitic reasons for using the assumptions
+- explain the solution in a chronological way

+## Detailed Approach:

+r
 # Writing an Essay
 Here are several guides on how to plan an essay and start writing it
 1. A short guide to essay planning and structure (University of Birmingham)